ianmichell/pungwecms/README.md

 - Need to finish designing how themes and templates will work
 - Look into app packaging, so that desktop class apps can be built and run locally
 - Change / revision system for entities
+- Modules should use @ComponentScan or @Bean to create beans.

 More to come...